 This is not a strict list of reasons that will justify an employee being made redundant.
 The point is that there cannot be an ulterior reason for the redundancy, as that would constitute a sham redundancy.

-Engagement and consultation with the employee is essential to the redundancy process.
+Engagement and consultation with the employee are essential to the redundancy process.
 The employer must engage with the employee in good faith, providing all relevant information and seeking feedback on the redundancy proposal.

-- Access to information, relevant to the continuation of the employees’ employment, about the decision, and
+- Access to information.
+Relevant to the continuation of the employees’ employment, regarding the decision, and

 - An opportunity to comment on the information to their employer before the decision is made.